12mre1/12mre1.github.io/_posts/2020-11-15-An-Intro-to-OLS-Regression.md

 is __unbiased__, meaning that on average, the estimated value will be equal to the true value of the coefficient(s).
 Unbiasedness is one of the most desirable properties an estimator can have.

 Another closely related property is called __consistency__.
 Generally speaking, an estimator is consistent if, as our sample grows infinitely large, the estimator converges in probability to the true value.
 In more casual terms, consistency is a guarantee that if we get enough data, our estimator will be perfect.
-But is the OLS estimator of \\( \hat{\beta} \\) consistent?

-### Computational Concerns
+Although I will not prove it here, the OLS estimator is, in fact, consistent (I encourage you to try and show this yourself).

 ### Other Extensions